google/pik/simd/README.md

     support vectors of 128-bit size on all platforms, and 256-bit vectors in AVX2-specific applications.

-*   Compiler requirements should be modest.
-For open-source projects, we are obligated to support 5-6 year old compilers because some users cannot upgrade.
-We provide an API that enables efficient code on older compilers (GCC 4.8) but takes advantage of newer features (e.g. function-specific target attributes) when available.
+*   The API and its implementation should be usable and efficient with commonly used compilers.
+Some of our open-source users cannot upgrade, so we need to support 4-6 year old compilers (e.g. GCC 4.8).
+However, we take advantage of newer features such as function-specific target attributes when available.

 *   Efficient and safe runtime dispatch is important.
 Modules such as image or video codecs are typically embedded into larger applications such as